Last updated 07/31/2023

 “Telehealth” means a technological solution that provides two-way, video-like communication on a secure line.

 SOURCE: OAR 309-032-0860, Health Systems Division: Medical Assistance Programs, Behavioral Health Services.
-(Accessed Jul.
-2023).
+(Accessed Mar.
+2025).

 Telemedicine encompasses different types of programs, services, and delivery mechanisms for medically appropriate covered services within the recipient’s benefit package.

 SOURCE: OR OAR 410-172-0850, Health Systems Division: Medical Assistance Programs, Medicaid Payment for Behavioral Health Services, Telemedicine for Behavioral Health.
-(Accessed Jul.
-2023).
+(Accessed Mar.
+2025).

 Telehealth services include a variety of health services provided by synchronous or asynchronous electronic communications, including secure electronic health portal, audio, or audio and video and clinician-to-clinician virtual consultations.

-SOURCE: Oregon Health Authority, Health Evidence Review Commission, Guideline Note Changes for the Feb.
-1, 2023 Prioritized List of Health Services, p.
+SOURCE: Oregon Health Authority, Health Evidence Review Commission, Guideline Note Changes for the Jan.
+1, 2025 Prioritized List of Health Services, p.
 AD-2.
-(1/29/23).
-(Accessed Jul.
-2023).
+(1/1/25).
+(Accessed Mar.
+2025).

 Teledentistry can take multiple forms, both synchronous and asynchronous, including but not limited to:

 - Store and forward, an asynchronous transmission of recorded health information such as radiographs, photographs, video, digital impressions, or photomicrographs transmitted through a secure electronic communication system to a dentist, and it is reviewed at a later point in time by a dentist.
-The dentist at a distant site reviews the information without the patient being present in real time;
+The dentist at a distant site reviews the information without the member being present in real time;

-- Remote patient monitoring, where personal health and dental information is collected by dental care providers in one location then transmitted electronically to a dentist in a distant site location for use in care; and
+- Remote member monitoring, where personal health and dental information is collected by dental care providers in one location then transmitted electronically to a dentist in a distant site location for use in care; and

-- Mobile communication devices such as cell phones, tablet computers, or personal digital assistants may support mobile dentistry, health care, public health practices, and education.
+- Mobile communication devices such as cell phones, tablet computers, or personal digital assistants that may support mobile dentistry, health care, public health practices, and education.

 SOURCE: OR OAR 410-123-1265, Health Systems Division: Medical Assistance Programs, Oregon Health Plan, Teledentistry.
-(Accessed Jul.
-2023).
+(Accessed Mar.
+2025).

 SOURCE: OR OAR 410-133-0040, Health Systems Division: Medical Assistance Programs, School-Based Health Services.
-(Accessed Jul.
-2023).
+(Accessed Mar.
+2025).

 The Behavioral Health Loan Repayment Program and Behavioral Health Care Bonus and Housing Stipend Incentive Program